 This guide has plenty of information on how to form your Illinois LLC, but you can break down the basics of forming a business in IL into just a few simple

 First, you’ll need to gather basic information about your LLC, including the names and addresses of the managers or members.
 The LLC members are

 typically the people who own and run the business.
 They are also the ones who can take profits out of the business to pay themselves.

 STEP 2: Search for and Choose a Unique Business Name for Your Illinois LLC

 You’ll need a distinctive and original name for your Illinois LLC that’s not used by any other business in IL.
-To find out if another company is using your chosen business name, carry out an Illinois business entity name search on the IL Secretary of State website.
+We provide a simple, easy-to-use business name search tool that tells you if another LLC or corporation in Illinois is using your proposed name.
+Just enter a few details and we’ll search the business registry of the IL Secretary of State.